|Magnificent Mont St Michel|

 |Au revoir to the Mont!|

-On the way back we discovered a field of mysterious blue flowers which were ripe for a photo shoot, so we clambered in among them forthwith.
-We later found out that they were called Phacelia and they are sometimes grown as green fertiliser or as a treat for nearby honey bees, as they love their super sweet pollen.
+On the way back we discovered a field of mysterious blue flowers which were ripe for a photo shoot.
+Later I found out that they were called Phacelia.
+They are sometimes grown as green fertiliser or as a treat for nearby honey bees, as they love their super sweet pollen.
 I do like a blue bloom.

-Another good day out is a visit to the the Airborne Museum in Sainte-Mere-Eglise only a few miles from the D Day landing beaches.
+Another good day out in this area of Normandy is a visit to the the Airborne Museum.
+It’s in Sainte-Mere-Eglise only a few miles from the D Day landing beaches.
 This recently expanded French museum is dedicated to the memory of American paratroopers of the 82nd and 101st airborne divisions who parachuted into Normandy on the night of June 5–6, 1944.

 |John Steele is still stuck!|